home-assistant/home-assistant.io/source/lovelace/views.markdown

 ## {% linkable_title Backround %}

-You can style the background of views using CSS.
+Style the background of views using [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets).
 For wallpapers you probably want to use the example below, more options can be found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/background).

 ### {% linkable_title Example %}